bjzhang/open_log/log2015linaro.markdown

     2. There is no need to convert timeval to 64bit.

 3. Analysis in details.
+notes:
+    1.  xxx_y2038_safe/unsafe.
+32 means app running on the 32bit kernel. compat means 32bit app running on 64bit kernel.
+64 means 64bit app running on 64bit kernel.

 summary            |u:arch |u:tv_sec |k:arch |k:tv_set |is_timeval_same |how_to_check_it_in_kernel
 -------------------|-------|---------|-------|---------|----------------|--------------------------------------------------------------------
 32_y2038_unsafe    |32     |32       |32     |32       |yes             |!IS_ENABLED(CONFIG_64BIT) && sizeof(time_t) == 4
 compat_y2038_unsafe|32     |32       |64     |64       |no              |IS_ENABLED(CONFIG_64BIT) && sizeof(time_t) == 8 && is_compat_task()
 64_y2038_safe      |64     |64       |64     |64       |yes             |IS_ENABLED(CONFIG_64BIT) && sizeof(time_t) == 8 && !is_compat_task()

+    1. 1.3.4 are the original one, we need keep the compatability.
+2 is new one we need to support.
+    2. I suppose that there is no need to update time_t of timeval to time64_t(aka timeval64) in 32bit kernel.
+Because timeval is timeout, usually a little bit offset of realtime and is desprecated.

 TODO!!!
 summary            |u:arch |u:tv_sec |k:arch |k:tv_sec |is_timeval_same |how_to_check_it_in_kernel